Skip to main content

 Regulatory Hurdles for Hemp

 Regulation is another significant issue.
-Despite hemp's minimal THC content, hemp cultivation still faces stringent legal restrictions in numerous countries, in no small part due to its association with the infamous cannabis plant.
-Navigating these laws and potential penalties can add an extra layer of complexity for potential hemp paper producers.
+Despite hemp’s minimal THC content, cultivation and transport still face legal restrictions in many places due to its association with cannabis.
+Navigating these laws adds friction for anyone looking to scale hemp paper production.

 The Production Puzzle: Is Hemp Paper Difficult to Make?